-Foreign Horror Movies That'll Scare the Heck Out of You
+Foreign Horror Movies That Scare the You to Death

 Horror Movie Trailers

 Watching horror movie trailers is a great pastime of mine.
 Seeing what each director offers in terms of horrific entertainment captivates me.
 The editing of the movie trailers shows how much thought, effort, and time went into making the movie.
-The more thought and effort means the director and production company are proud of their movie.
+The more thought and effort means the director and production company are proud of their film.
 These horror movie trailers are even more entertaining because, most likely, you haven't seen the movie yet, since they are not American made and are in English subtitles.

 It's important to me to work in my own language now and then.
 I love English, but you can never learn to master a foreign language if you're not brought up with it.— Max von Sydow - Actor